Young Victorian Theatre Company G&S since 1971 in Baltimore, MD USA

 Assistant General Manager

 While she has spent much of her life creating and performing music in various a cappella groups and theatre troupes, none have been so close to her as Young Vic, for this institution is like coming home.
 She has lived and breathed it since before she was born – Fallon’s mother fondly recalls during her pregnancy Fallon kicking furiously whenever the music began.
-She returns this year for her second year as Assistant General Manager under the guidance of her tenured father, and she also returns to the stage as a member of this year’s chorus for our 51st season and production of The Gondoliers.
+She returns this year as Assistant General Manager under the guidance of her tenured father.

 Support